wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 We do not provide custodial services or control your digital assets.
 You are responsible for managing your digital wallet and private keys, securing your digital assets, and safeguarding against unauthorised access.
 We disclaim all liability for any loss or damage resulting from your loss of control over these keys or any unauthorised access to your digital assets.

 ## 3.2 Risks of Digital Assets
 You acknowledge that digital assets can be volatile, and you may lose some or all of your digital assets.
-Using the Protocol involves significant risks outlined in our Risk Disclosures – see also Section 4 below (titled ’Products vs. Protocol).
+Using the Protocol involves significant risks outlined in our Risk Disclosures – see also Section 4 below (titled ’Products vs. Protocol’).

 ## 3.3 No Financial Advice
 We do not provide financial, legal, or tax advice.
 Consult a professional advisor before using the Products and/or making decisions related to or engaging in any transactions with the Protocol.